-Please note that the weighted frequencies displayed in the HC-060 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2001 person weight PERWT01F.
-However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT01F, DIABW01F).
+Please note that the weighted frequencies displayed in the HC-070 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2002 person weight PERWT02F.
+However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT02F, DIABW02F).
 For persons who are not assigned a positive SAQ weight, the SAQ variables are recoded to "Inapplicable" (-1).
 Please see section 3.0.
 "Survey Sample Information" for details.

-2.5.10.10 Diabetes Care Survey (DCS)
+2.6.9.10 Diabetes Care Survey (DCS)

-The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 5, Round 5 and Panel 6, Round 3.
+The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 6, Round 5 and Panel 7, Round 3.
 Households received a DCS based on their response to DIABDX53 in the Priority Condition section of the CAPI instrument, which asks whether or not the respondent was ever told by a doctor or health professional that he/she had diabetes.
 The DCS asks the same question with responses summarized in the variable DSDIA53, and confirms that the respondent has ever been told by a health professional that he/she had diabetes or sugar diabetes.
-For a small number of cases DIABDX53 = YES (1) but DSDIA53 = NO (2).
+For a small number of cases DIABDX53 =YES (1) but DSDIA53 = NO (2).
 These people do not have a positive DCS weight.
 The DCS data are unedited, and, therefore, these and other data inconsistencies remain in the data.
 For all persons 17 years of age or younger, all the DCS variables are set to "Inapplicable" (-1) because there is not an appropriate weight included on the file to make national estimates for this population.
-DSA1C53 and DSCKFT53 indicate the number of times the respondent reported having a hemoglobin A-one-C test and his/her feet checked for sores or irritations in 2001, respectively.
-DSEYE53 indicates the last time respondents reported having an eye exam.
+DSA1C53 and DSCKFT53 indicate the number of times the respondent reported having a hemoglobin A-one-C test and his/her feet checked for sores or irritations in 2002, respectively.
+DSEY0353, DSEY0153, DSEB0153 and DSEYNV53 indicate the last time the respondent reported having an eye exam in which the pupils were dilated: in 2003, in 2002, in 2001, before 2001, or never, respectively.
 DSKIDN53 and DSEYPR53 ascertain whether or not the diabetes has caused kidney or eye problems, respectively.
-DSDIET53, DSMED53 and DSINSU53 indicate if the respondent reported being treated for his/her diabetes by the following methods: diet, oral medications or insulin, respectively.
+DSDIET53, DSMED53 and DSINSU53, indicate if the respondent reported being treated for his/her diabetes by the following methods: diet, oral medications, or insulin, respectively.
 If a respondent was unable to respond to the DCS, the questionnaire was completed by a proxy (DSPRX53 = 1).
-A special weight variable (DIABW01F) has been designed to be used with DCS data.
-This weight adjusts for DCS nonresponse and weights to the number of diabetics in the US civilian noninstitutionalized population in 2001 (see Section C-3.3 for details).
+A special weight variable (DIABW02F) has been designed to be used with DCS data.
+This weight adjusts for DCS nonresponse and weights to the number of diabetics in the US civilian noninstitutionalized population in 2002 (see Section C-3.3 for details).

-Please note that the weighted frequencies displayed in the HC-055 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2001 person weight PERWT01F.
-However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT01F, DIABW01F).
+Please note that the weighted frequencies displayed in the HC-062 codebook for the health status variables collected in the SAQ and DCS (as designated in the variable labels) are based on the full-year 2002 person weight PERWT02F.
+However, when using these variables in analysis, weights specific to each of these sets of questions should be used (SAQWT02F, DIABW02F).
 For persons who are not assigned a positive DCS weight, the DCS variables are recoded to "Inapplicable" (-1).
 Please see section "3.0.
 Survey Sample Information" for details.

-2.5.11 Utilization, Expenditures and Source of Payment Variables (TOTTCH01-RXOSR01)
+2.6.10 Utilization, Expenditures and Source of Payment Variables (TOTTCH02-RXOSR02)